SajinaPK/AWS_Learning/Solution_Architect/05_EC2_InstanceStorage/EBS.md

 - EBS Volumes are characterized in Size | Throughput | IOPS (I/O Ops Per Sec)
 - When in doubt always consult the AWS documentation – it’s good!
 - Only gp2/gp3 and io1/io2 can be used as boot volumes
+- Solid state drive (SSD) backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
+- Hard disk drive (HDD) backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS.
+- Throughput Optimized HDD (st1) and Cold HDD (sc1) volume types CANNOT be used as a boot volume

 - **EBS Volume Types Use cases**
     - **1. General Purpose SSD**